wardahjavid/FinancialTracker/README.md

 - Make the transactions colorful.
 - I can organize the data in a table and design the code more, make it look aesthethically pleasing.
 - I can use functions or new methods I learned about JAVA in the code and test it out, not just code using the functions and methods I learned in class.
-- Capstone 2, I will try to implement all this.

 ### **Contributors**
 - Wardah Javid